MSc Architectural Lighting Design

 Light and Humans

-The aim of the module is to learn about the relationship between light and humans, which is mediated by the physical space.
-Knowledge related to light qualities, cultural and human aspects, light sources and materials is combined with experience of the design process.
+The module aims to study the relationship between light and humans, which is mediated by the physical space.
+Knowledge related to light qualities, cultural and human aspects, light sources and materials is combined with the experience of the design process.
 The outcome should be the ability to develop a complete solution for a lighting design object.

 Light and Space – outdoor